|

 •

 Clarify the right timing for your semester abroad.
 Bachelor students have to be enrolled at least in their 3rd semester in order to be able to apply.
 We recommend bachelor students apply during their 3rd semester (winter semester) for an exchange in their 5th or 6th semester and master’s students apply during their 1st or 2nd semester (winter semester) for an exchange in their 3rd or 4th semester.
-Please note: You can participate in a TUM-organized exchange program only once per educational cycle (bachelor: cycle 1, master: cycle 2).
-However, if we have free exchange places at the end of the selection period, we can offer them to you.
-Please let us know, if you are interested by the end of February.

 If you have accepted an exchange place for TUMexchange, you cannot apply for TUM SOMex in the same application period.

 A look at our overview of all TUM SOMex (incl.
 ERASMUS+) destinations and the statistics of previous selection rounds might help you to decide which universities you want to specify in your application.
-Our regular information sessions (approx. June and October) provide a good opportunity to receive further information (you can read the presentation of the last event here).
+Our regular information sessions (approx. June and October) provide a good opportunity to receive further information (you can find the presentation of the last event here).

-In addition, you can study the academic programs of the partner institutions.
 Experience reports of previous outgoing students can be found in the download center (non-ERASMUS + JIPs) and the MoveOn database (ERASMUS+).

 Please note, exchange to the country in which the higher education entrance qualification or bachelor’s degree was obtained is not possible.